igorocampos/WPFCalc/README.md

 WindowStartupLocation="CenterScreen"
 ```

 Alternatively, you can use Visual Studio to change the `XAML` file for you, just select the `Window` tag and press `F4`, or your personal shortcut, to open `Properties window`.
-There you will have all the settings about the `Window`.
+There you will have all the properties of the `Window`.

 These properties can also be changed by code after the `InitializeComponent` method call.
 This part of the code will be in the constructor of `MainWindow` class, you can reach it opening the file named `MainWindow.xaml.cs`, or usually just pressing the shortcut `F7` while having`MainWindow.xaml` opened on the screen.